Tours and Attractions in Kaş

 History of Kaş

-Situated on the shores of the Mediterranean Sea, Kaş is replete with a rich history dating back to ancient times.
+Situated on the shores of the Mediterranean Sea, Kaş is rich in history dating back to ancient times.
 This wondrous part of the earth was home to several civilisations that left a legacy in the form of architecture, culture, and traditions.

 By the 4th century B.C., the city became Hellenised due to the influx of Greeks into the area.
 The name “Antiphellus” was given to the town by the Greeks, and they transformed it into a powerful port for the nearby inland city of Phellus.
-Soon, Antiphellus replaced Phellus and became the largest economic epicentre of the region.
+Soon, Antiphellus replaced Phellus as the region's largest economic epicentre.
 This activity strengthened under the Romans.
 The trade of oil, wine, and renowned liqueur thrived here, magnetising merchants and traders from across the ancient world.

-In the 11th century, following the Seljuk invasion and conquering of Minor Asia, the town was incorporated into the Anatolian Sultanate of Rûm.
+In the 11th century, following the Seljuk invasion and conquest of Minor Asia, the town was incorporated into the Anatolian Sultanate of Rûm.

 Kaş was subsumed under Ottoman dominion in the 15th century.
 Following the dissolution of the Ottoman Empire and the founding of the Republic of Turkey in 1923, a compulsory population exchange between Turkey and Greece ensued in the aftermath of the Greco-Turkish War.